stream-protocol/medusa-payment-streampay.js/README.md

 #### Explanation of key folders and files:

-- **config/**: This directory contains configuration files for StreamPay, Solana, and MedusaJS.
-You may need to create these configuration files based on your specific requirements.
+- **config/**: This directory contains configuration files for Stream**Pay**, Solana, and MedusaJS.
+Configuration files based on specific requirements.

-- **lib/**: This directory houses the core logic of your StreamPay Payment Processor, including StreamPay implementation, merchant wallet management, fee calculation functions, and MedusaJS integration (if needed).
+- **lib/**: This directory houses the core logic of the Stream Payment Processor, including Stream**Pay** implementation, merchant wallet management, fee calculation functions, and MedusaJS integration (if needed).

-- **node_modules/**: This folder is generated automatically by Node.js and contains all project dependencies.
-You don't need to create it manually.
+- **node_modules/**: This folder is generated automatically by Node.js and contains all Stream**Pay** project dependencies.

-- **package.json**: This file holds your Node.js project's configuration, including dependencies, scripts, and other metadata.
+- **package.json**: This file holds Stream**Pay** Node.js project's configuration, including dependencies, scripts, and other metadata.

-- **package-lock.json**: This is an automatically generated file that locks the versions of your project's dependencies to ensure consistency.
+- **package-lock.json**: This is an automatically generated file that locks the versions of the Stream**Pay** project's dependencies to ensure consistency.

-- **README.md**: A documentation file that provides information about your project, its purpose, setup instructions, and usage guidelines.

-- **app.js** or **index.js**: These are the main entry points for your Node.js application.
-You can choose either one, depending on your project structure and preferences.
+- **app.js** or **index.js**: These are the main entry points for Stream**Pay** Node.js application.

 - **.gitignore**: A Git configuration file that specifies which files and directories should be excluded from version control.
-It helps keep your repository clean by excluding unnecessary files like node_modules.
+It helps keep the repository clean by excluding unnecessary files like node_modules.

-Please note that this is a basic project structure outline.
-Depending on the complexity of your project and your development workflow, you may need to create additional directories or files.
-Additionally, you should tailor the structure to your specific implementation and coding conventions.
+Please note that this is a basic **Stream**Payments project structure outline.
+Depending on the complexity of the Stream**Pay** project development workflow.
+Create additional directories or files.
+Additionally, it should tailor the structure to Stream**Pay** specific implementation and coding conventions.

 **2. StreamPay Configuration Example:**

-Then, we need to create a configuration for Strea**mPay** with Solana network settings.
+Then, we need to create a configuration for Stream**Pay** with Solana network settings.
 Ensure you have Solana's Web3 library installed.

 ```javascript
 const solanaWeb3 = require('@solana/web3.js');